jhrcook/statistical-rethinking/ch8_markov-chain-monte-carlo.md

       - related to the Student \(t\) distribution
       - can think of it as a weakly-regularizing prior for the standard deviation
-  - the estimates from this model are simillar to those from the quadratic prior
+  - the estimates from this model are similar to those from the quadratic prior
   - a few differences to note about the output of `precis()` (`summary()`):